-In 2030, the City of Dunwoody will continue to offer a community experience, with metropolitan access.
-Capitalizing on its location - direct access onto Atlanta's perimeter I-285, minutes from Interstate 85 and Georgia 400, and a MARTA station for convenient travel to the airport - the City draws corporate offices and education centers whose employees enjoy the historic charm of Dunwoody Village.
+In 2030, the City of Dunwoody will continue to offer a small town community experience, with metropolitan access.
+Capitalizing on its location - direct access onto Atlanta's perimeter I-285 and, minutes from Interstate 85 and Georgia 400, and a MARTA station for convenient travel to the airport, the City draws corporate offices and education centers whose employees enjoy the charm of Historic downtown historic charm of Dunwoody Village.
 Master planning efforts coordinated with the Dunwoody City Council, major property owners, and investors throughout Dunwoody will transform areas into more efficient and attractive corridors.
 Additionally, the City will create gateway areas which give Dunwoody visitors and residents a distinct sense of arrival.